 Should I have my mercury fillings removed?

-Safe Mercury Removal Procedure Replacing functional, clinically acceptable mercury “silver” fillings is a personal choice.
+Using Safe Mercury Removal Procedures to replace functional, clinically acceptable mercury “silver” fillings is a personal choice.
 We suggest you research the science involved to make an informed choice.
 The IAOMT believes you should eliminate these fillings unless you are pregnant or lactating.
 Mercury vapor is continuously emitted from dental fillings and accumulates in the body over time.
 The damaging effects of this exposure may not manifest for years or even decades.
 Studies repeatedly demonstrate that even low levels of mercury cause measurable adverse health effects.
 Mercury in the body tissues of a fetus or infant correlates statistically with the number of dental amalgam fillings in the mother.
 Newborns may be at risk for learning disabilities because of mercury their mother absorbed during pregnancy.
 Mercury vapor crosses the blood brain barrier, the placental barrier, and passes through breast milk.
 Many physicians are testing their patients for mercury toxicity and referring them to biologic/holistic dentists.

 Is there a proper way to remove mercury fillings?